-MAS 3343.
-LATINO/A LITERATURE.
-3 Hours.
+MAS 3343, LATINO/A LITERATURE, 3 Hours.

 Explores Latino/a literature of the United States from the nineteenth century through the present as conditioned by the intersections of race, class, gender, sexuality, and regional variation.
 Texts may include novels, poetry, drama, short fiction, and non-fiction by and about peoples in the U.S. with heritage from South America, Central America, the Caribbean, and Mexico.
 Offered as ENGL 3343 and MAS 3343; credit will be granted in only one department.
-Prerequisite: English majors must have earned a C or better in ENGL 2350 or must be concurrently enrolled in ENGL 2350.
-Non-majors must have earned a C or better in 6 hours of sophomore literature (ENGL 2303, ENGL 2319, ENGL 2329) or an A in 3 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2319, ENGL 2319).
+Prerequisite: English majors must have earned a C or better in ENGL 3350 and in one literature survey course (ENGL 3340, ENGL 3341, ENGL 3351, ENGL 3352, ENGL 3361, or ENGL 3362).
+Non-majors must have earned a C or better in 3 hours of sophomore literature (ENGL 2303, ENGL 2319, ENGL 2329).